 College athletics accommodate just about every sport under the sun, from behemoths like Football to niche games like Quidditch.
 So it shouldn’t come as a surprise that collegiate shooting exists.
-In fact, it’s been around for decades and is even seeing a sharp increase in popularity
+In fact, it’s been around for decades and is even seeing a sharp increase in popularity.

 But competitive shooting is not a single event and several disciplines are shot at the college level.
 There are nearly 300 colleges and universities in the United States that offer shooting programs to their students.
 If you’re new the shooting sports on the collegiate level, here's your 101-level course to get you up to speed.

-There are three general disciplines you can compete in at the collegiate level: rifle, pistol and shotgun.
+SPORTS There are three general disciplines you can compete in at the collegiate level: rifle, pistol and shotgun.

 Rifle competitions feature the smallbore and air rifle disciplines; pistol competitions include free pistol, standard pistol, open air pistol, women’s air pistol and women’s sport pistol; and shotgun encompasses five stand, sporting clays, and both the International and American variants of trap and skeet.

-Students can become involved with firearms at the collegiate level in several ways:
+LEVELS OF INVOLVEMENT Students can become involved with firearms at the collegiate level in several ways:

 Educational Courses: The most important aspect of marksmanship is safety.
 Many schools offer educational courses on firearm safety and marksmanship for credit hours, typically as a physical education course or a Reserve Officers' Training Corps (ROTC) class.